francobarrionuevoenv21/PaddyFieldStaFe_Segm_UNETs_public/README.md

 **Author:** Franco David Barrionuevo (@francobarrionuevoenv21)

-### About the project
+### About the Project

-The project consists of training a Convolutional Neural Network to detect active/in-production paddy fields in a region in northern Santa Fe, Argentina.
+The project consisted in training a Convolutional Neural Network to detect active/in-production paddy fields in Santa Fe province, Argentina.
 This area was originally characterized by wetlands, but in recent decades these natural ecosystems have been converted into paddy fields.

 The approach will involve training a basic [U-Net neural network](https://www.geeksforgeeks.org/machine-learning/u-net-architecture-explained/) along with two variations.
 These variations will use different backbones and pretrained weights.